souradipp76/OpenModelica-HIL/README.md

 * Install and Run:
-Launch OMEdit and load the package `OpenModelica-HIL-Simulation` and `InterProcessCommunication'.Also, load the `Servomechanisms` package present in the directory.Load the Arduino platform with the `cotroller.ino` code.Create any model using the package and simulate.
+Launch OMEdit and load the package `OpenModelica-HIL-Simulation` and `InterProcessCommunication`.Also, load the `Servomechanisms` package present in the directory.Load the Arduino platform with the `controller.ino` code.Create any model using the package and simulate.

 ## Running Test Simulation
   Test the package using `HIL_Arduino.mo` test provided.